Joint venture, a foreign adventure

 Large-scale projects

 When is a joint venture an interesting option?
 We asked Chris Dijkstra, director of tax and legal consulting firm Watermill Tax & Legal to explain.
-“Dutch business owners mainly enter into a joint venture with a local partner for large-scale, construction-related projects, such as the construction of a subway line.
+“Dutch business owners mainly enter into a joint venture with a local partner for large-scale, construction-related projects, such as the construction of a metro line.

 Dijkstra also recommends a joint venture approach for businesses looking to establish a distribution channel abroad.
 “Suppose you wanted to supply large hotel chains in a country that has banned direct import.
 With a joint venture, you would still be able to do business there.
-Alternatively, if you wanted to sell poffertjes - small Dutch pancakes - in the United Arab Emirates (in Dutch), you would need a local sponsor.”
+Alternatively, if you wanted to sell poffertjes - small Dutch pancakes - in the United Arab Emirates (in Dutch), you would need a local partner or sponsor.”

 Finding the right partner